Json-To-String/AdvancedOptics/README.md

 Delved into the statistical nature of photons and explore concepts such as photon counting, photon correlation, and intensity fluctuations.
 Gained insights into the behavior of light at the quantum level.

 ### Waveguides
-Study the behavior of light propagation in waveguides, such as optical fibers.
-Simulate waveguide structures, analyze their optical properties, and understand the principles underlying their functionality.
+1. Graphed the indices of TE/TM modes as a function of waveguide thickness on the micron level.
+2. Plotted and animated the electric field oscillation through different guides as a function of time.